 Initial Prior Year MITT

-A taxpayer must submit the initial prior year MITT by the 90th day after the end of the prior tax year using the information from that year.
-Timing for filing this MITT may necessitate the use of estimates and this should be noted on the form.
+A taxpayer must submit the initial prior year MITT including transfer pricing studies pertaining to intellectual property and financing transactions along with any Global Tax Organization Chart (GTOC) updates within 90 days of the end of the prior tax year using information from that year.
+The timing for filing this MITT may necessitate the use of estimates and this should be noted on the form.
 This MITT will be used by the Transfer Pricing Risk Assessment (TPRA) Team to conduct the initial transfer pricing risk assessment for the current CAP year.

 Interim Current Year MITT (if necessary)